 This report identified and profiled the RESCoops business models to unveil the governance and financial components behind the successful community energy cases and to link them with relevant governance structures.
 Furthermore, it profiled successful case studies of community renewable energy projects to provide insights on RESCoop Business Model replication potential for the Bioenergy Communities.
 The assessment of these cases provided a baseline to indicate the relevance of specific governance/business structures for the Bioenergy communities.
-Finally, the information and insights gathered was put in use to define a set of respective business and financial support services that can be applied to empower existing RESCoops or to manage the creation of new ones in a region.
+Finally, the information and insights gathered was put in use to define the final set of respective business and financial support services that can be applied to empower existing RESCoops or to manage the creation of new ones in a region.

-The RESCoops roadmaps that will be produced by Task 4.1 will be analysed by Q-PLAN and connected to the appropriate set of business and financial support services identified in this report.
-Q-PLAN and CBS will work closely with the project's RESCoops to develop a tailored roadmap for the provision of these services that will direct them to the most suitable business/innovation support services of BECoop and to finetune their content appropriately.
-The allocation of support partners and pilot partners is the following: Q-PLAN will support GOI (Spain) and ESEK (Greece), CBS will support OBS and FIPER and CBS will provide support to our selected case in Tirano.
+The RESCoops roadmaps that were produced under Task 4.1 were analysed by Q-PLAN and connected to the appropriate set of business and financial support services identified in the initial version of this report.
+Q-PLAN and CBS worked closely with the project's RESCoops and developed tailored roadmaps for the provision of these services (which took place under T4.3) that directed them to the most suitable business/innovation support services of BECoop and finetuned their content appropriately.

-A second and final version of the report by January 2023 will finetune the content based on project experience and will have gone through more validation checks by the BECoop Expert Community, whilst making sure relieving the BECoop specific elements and enriching it to fit wider audiences.
+This final version finetuned the content of the initial version based on project experience and validation checks made by the BECoop Experts Community, whilst making sure that it is not overburdened from the BECoop cases specific elements but enriched to fit the needs of wider audiences aspiring to join the Bioenergy RESCoops Community.

-The final goal of the BECoop catalogues for the provision of business and financial support services is the aspiration to empower existing Bioenergy Communities to expand or to support the creation of new ones in the European Union well beyond the end of this project.
+The goal of the BECoop catalogues for the provision of business and financial support services is to enable the growth of existing bioenergy communities and facilitate the establishment of new ones in the European Union, even after the completion of this project.

-6 Annexes
+Annexes